Nicolás Maduro: Education and union work

-Maduro attended a public high school, the Liceo José Ávalos, in El Valle.
-His introduction to politics was when he became a member of his high school's student union.
-According to school records, Maduro did not graduate from high school.
+Maduro attended the Liceo José Ávalos public high school in El Valle, where he was introduced to politics as a member of the school's student union.
+However, according to school records, Maduro did not graduate.

-According to author and former Venezuelan Army Commander in Chief Carlos Peñaloza, Maduro was considered a person of interest by Venezuelan authorities in the kidnapping of William Niehous, an American businessman and head of Owens-Illinois in Venezuela, who was held hostage by leftist militants who would later become close to Hugo Chávez.

-Maduro worked as a bus driver for many years for the Caracas Metro company.
+For many years, Maduro worked as a bus driver for the Caracas Metro.
 He founded an unofficial trade union at the company, which had banned unions at that time.
 He was also employed as a bodyguard for José Vicente Rangel during Rangel's unsuccessful 1983 presidential campaign.

-At 24 years of age, Maduro resided in Havana with other militants of leftist organizations in South America who had moved to Cuba in 1986, attending a one-year course at the Escuela Nacional de Cuadros Julio Antonio Mella, a centre of political education directed by the Union of Young Communists.
-During his time in Cuba, Maduro was instructed by Pedro Miret Prieto, a senior member of the Politburo of the Communist Party of Cuba who was close to Fidel Castro.
+At the age of 24, Maduro was living in Havana after being sent by the Socialist League to attend a one-year course at the Escuela Nacional de Cuadros Julio Antonio Mella, a political training center directed by the Union of Young Communists.
+According to Carlos Peñaloza Zambrano, during Maduro's time in Cuba he was instructed by Pedro Miret Prieto, a senior member of the Politburo of the Communist Party of Cuba who was close to Fidel Castro.

 MBR–200

-According to Carlos Peñaloza, Maduro was allegedly tasked by the Castro government to serve as a "mole" working for the Cuba's Dirección de Inteligencia to approach Hugo Chávez, who was experiencing a burgeoning military career.
+According to Carlos Peñaloza Zambrano, Maduro was allegedly tasked by the Castro government to serve as a "mole" working for the Cuba's Dirección de Inteligencia to approach Hugo Chávez, who was experiencing a burgeoning military career.

 In the early 1990s, he joined MBR-200 and campaigned for the release of Chávez when he was jailed for his role in the 1992 Venezuelan coup d'état attempts.
 In the late 1990s, Maduro was instrumental in founding the Movement of the Fifth Republic, which supported Chávez in his run for president in 1998.

 National Assembly

 Maduro was elected on the MVR ticket to the Venezuelan Chamber of Deputies in 1998, to the National Constituent Assembly in 1999, and finally to the National Assembly in 2000, at all times representing the Capital District.
-The Assembly elected him as Speaker, a role he held from 2005 until 2006.
+He was elected as president of the National Assembly of Venezuela, a role he held from 2005 until 2006.